Fenris42/Fenris42.github.io/Unity_Projects.md

 - While the game seemed achievable thanks to simple AI, player movement, and reuse of characters and levels, it was in an older, relatively unpopular genre.
 - A lack of foresight caused by my programming inexperience at the time made scaling difficult.
 Code quickly became duplicated and segmented into multiple code bases, which made changes time consuming.
 - I sharpened my team collaboration and communication skills.
-- I used Github to distribute updates and get quick feedback after implementing each feature, in order to save time and effort if changes were needed.
+- I used Github to distribute updates and get quick feedback after implementing each feature, to save time and effort if changes were needed.

 ---